£20.00

-Simpla Alu-Star water bottle cage (or bidon holder if you prefer), hailing from Poland and in production during the 1990s (yet still new & unused after all this time!).
-The perfect finishing touch for your classic bike, but great for bikes of the non-classic variety too of course!
+Shimano Deore LX jockey wheels (or derailleur pulleys if you prefer), hailing from Japan and in production during the 1990s (yet still new & unused after all this time).
+Made from plastic and weighing in at 24 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW